My daughter turned nine on April 24.

 The journey of Motherhood is not easy, and my daughter has taught me many valuable life lessons these last nine years.

-When it comes to motherhood, we tend overthink the majority of time.
-We put unattainable expectations thinking we are wonder woman and often compare our parenting skills to our own mothers.
+When it comes to Motherhood, we tend to overthink the majority of the time.
+We put unattainable expectations thinking we are wonder woman and often compare our parenting skills to our mothers.

 Below I am sharing nine lessons my daughter has taught me these nine years I’ve been able to spend with her.

-Before I was a mother, I would to hold grudges towards everyone that did me wrong.
+Before I was a mother, I used to hold grudges towards everyone that did me wrong.